 - Training is developmentally appropriate and designed to meet the needs of participants.

-Stronger applications would allow for a variety of activities that accommodate different learning styles.

-- Training hours meet minimum requirements

-- All youth participants must complete a minimum of 12 hours of work-readiness training.
+Stronger applications would allow for a variety of activities that accommodate different learning styles. - Training hours meet minimum requirements - o All youth participants must complete a minimum of 12 hours of work-readiness training.
 Providers will have the flexibility to exceed this minimum so long as a concrete number of hours and a plan are detailed in the proposal.
 The maximum allowable hours are 62.

-- Training helps participants and interns gain skills in each of the following required areas:
+Training helps participants and interns gain skills in each of the following required areas:

-- Communication
+- o Communication

-- Productivity and accountability
+- o Productivity and accountability

-- Initiative and self-direction
+- o Initiative and self-direction

-- Problem-solving
+- o Problem-solving

-- Teamwork
+- o Teamwork

-- Financial literacy and banking
+- o Financial literacy and banking

+- Providers are responsible for administering work readiness pre and post evaluations.